stellardreams/stellardreams.github.io/_posts/2020-11-05-Science-is-the-engine-of-Prosperity.md

 What's important to highlight is that it takes a lot of trial and error, often over an extended time period in order to either unearth a new discovery or to build up on the work that has been done in the past.
 It's also possible that certain models from the past may be refuted, in light of new evidence that helps us demystify and better our understanding in a particular domain.

 Overall, civilizations rise and fall.
-The one thing that is constant is that it takes a couple of core ingredients in order to power prosperity.
+The one thing that is constant is that it takes a couple of core ingredients in order to power prosperity and as Dr. Michio Kaku has identified.
 Science is one of these very pillars.
 If not the foundational pillar.

-Dr. Michio Kaku has summarized this quite well, when he said:
-> "Science is the engine of prosperity" - Dr. Michio Kaku.

-The full quote, along with the warning from Dr. Michio Kaku is available here via his channel on Youtube. [link](https://youtu.be/vS84hUfTZ0M)